Mulan (Disney character): Characterization and design

 Visually, the animators were influenced by both traditional Chinese and Japanese artwork.
 In the specific case of Mulan, "The characters' simple lines ... resemble classic Asian painting".
 Chinese artist Chen Yi mentored the animators, "helping [them] to come up with these designs."
 Mark Henn served as Mulan's supervising animator.
 Animating the character in her male disguise as "Ping" offered an unprecedented challenge for Henn.
-In order to solve this unique dilemma, Henn was provided with "the opportunity to adjust her design a little bit so that when she was disguised as Ping, as a soldier, that she was physically a little different in how we drew her than when she was herself as Mulan."
+In order to solve this unique dilemma, Henn was provided with "the opportunity to adjust her design a little bit so that when she was disguised as Ping, as a soldier, that she was physically a little different in how [they] drew her than when she was herself as Mulan."
 Physically, Mulan was also designed to appear less feminine than preceding traditional Disney animated heroines, specifically Pocahontas from Pocahontas (1995) and Esmeralda from The Hunchback of Notre Dame (1996), because "you can't pass as a man in the army with a Barbie-style figure."

 Henn revealed that he was drawn to "Mulan's story [because it] was so unique and compelling that it just captivated me from the beginning".
 Animating the characters' distinct emotions using the traditional Chinese style turned out to be somewhat challenging for Henn.
 The animator explained, "We don't create realism in the sense that if you're doing a human character, it's not going to look realistic ... the balance is finding an appealing way of drawing using the visual tools that you have in the design to convey the believable emotions that you want to get across."
 In addition to Mulan, Henn was also responsible for animating Fa Zhou, Mulan's elderly father.
 He described the complex relationship between the two characters as "the emotional heart of the story".
 Fathering one daughter himself, Henn drew inspiration from his own emotions as well as past personal experiences while animating several intimate scenes shared by the two characters.

 Several film critics have described Mulan as a tomboy.
 Andy Patrizio of IGN observed, "In this slightly modernized version of the story, Mulan is something of a rebel and a tomboy.
 She has no interest in being a good little subservient wife, despite her sighing parents' wishes."
 Jo Johnson, in contribution to the book Queers in American Popular Culture Volume 1: Film and Television, wrote that "Unlike other Disney heroines, Mulan is immediately coded as a tomboy," observing the way in which the character speaks using a full mouth.
 Johnson additionally noticed several ways in which Mulan's design and personality differ from those typically associated with traditional Disney heroines and princesses, citing the character's clumsy, awkward demeanor; broad shoulders and muscular limbs; unruly single strand of hair; and choice of everyday attire which usually consists of loose, baggy clothing concealing her "traditionally slim Disney waist."
 Additionally, Mulan's intelligence has been observed in several professional analyses, with critics often citing the character as "brainy."